EquinoxTheGryph/EquinoxCommissions/README.md

   - 'Colored' will include lining
   - 'Shaded' will include lining and shading
   - Base will always be roughly colored in
-  - Lined means that the pieve will have clean and consistent lines
-  - Colored means that the piece will be cleanly and carefully colored in, instead of quick and dirty.
-(On the base option)
   - Shaded means that the piece will get shading based on how detailed you want it to be.
+(May charge more depending on quality)

 ## Extras
-  - Extra character: 70% of chosen type
+  - Extra character: 75% of chosen type
   - Transperancy with optional white stroke (For stickers): €0.50
   - Paper Look: Free and on by default!
-  - ...
+  - NSFW: +10% (Ask for more details)

 # TOS